The Bold Italic: Ownership changes

-The Bold Italic covers culture, events, local businesses and news in San Francisco, and is well known for series such as event-based bingo cards, Kid Food Reviews, and Made Up Charts.
-The style of reporting is often humorous and aimed at a young audience.
+Awards

 The Bold Italic was a Webby honoree and an IDSA finalist, and was named best webzine by SF Weekly.
 In 2024, it won a San Francisco Press Club award for its photo coverage of the Sisters of Perpetual Indulgence event, Hunky Jesus.
+In 2020, Jaya Padmanabhan also won a Press Club award for her story, "For Aging Immigrants, Food from Their Homelands Is Key to Happiness."